Industrial Hygiene/Health & Safety Services

 Comprehensive reports are prepared upon completion of such studies that typically include background information; observations of operations and work practices, environmental conditions, and ventilation system design; a synopsis of the sampling and analytical strategies utilized; a summary of the sample results in light of applicable regulations and/or relevant guidelines (i.e. OSHA PELs; the American Conference of Governmental Industrial Hygienists threshold limit values; recommendations for indoor environments; etc.); conclusions; and where applicable, recommendations.

 E2PM professionals have extensive experience in the asbestos consulting industry, including bulk sampling, inspection surveys, and air monitoring during asbestos abatement operations.
 E2PM inspectors are licensed in NJ, NY State and PA.
-E2PM can develop asbestos abatement specifications, prepare bid documents, and provide asbestos project monitoring and oversight utilizing EPA Accredited and state certified/licensed asbestos building inspectors, management planners, project designers and asbestos supervisors.
+E2PM can develop asbestos abatement specifications, prepare bid documents and oversight utilizing EPA Accredited and state certified/licensed asbestos building inspectors.

 All Services shall be provided in accordance with US Department of Labor (OSHA 29 CFR 1910.1001 (General Industry) and 29 CFR 1926.1101 (Construction Industry) Regulations and with US Environmental Protection Agency (EPA) 40 CFR Part 61, Subpart M (National Emission Standard for Asbestos) along with all applicable state regulations.

 E2PM professionals have extensive experience in the lead consulting industry, including the performance of bulk sampling and inspection surveys, and air monitoring in connection with operations involving lead-containing materials and/or lead-based paints.
-E2PM inspectors are licensed in NJ, NY State and PA.
+E2PM inspectors are licensed in NJ.
 E2PM can also develop LBP specifications, prepare bid documents, provide LBP project monitoring and oversight utilizing state certified/licensed: LBP inspector technicians, risk assessors, project designers and LBP contractors/supervisors.

 All services shall be provided in accordance with applicable provisions of US Department of Labor (OSHA) 29 CFR 1910.
 1025 (General Industry) and 29 CFR 1926.62 (Construction Industry) Regulations and with US Environmental Protection Agency (EPA) 40 CFR Parts 261 through 265 (Resource Conservation and Recovery Act (RCRA) 40 CFR Part 745 (Lead Renovation, Repair, and Painting Program for Public and Commercial Buildings), and Section 402(c)(3) of the Toxic Substances Control Act (TSCA), along with all applicable State Regulations.